nhl1090/README-Generator/README.md

 3. Navigate to the folder where you would like to clone the repo
 4. Use the following command to clone the repo to your local:
     'git clone https://github.com/nhl1090/README-Generator.git'
-5. Open the cloned repo in VS Code
+5. Use the following command to open the cloned repo in VS Code 'code .'
 6. Use the following command to install the required dependencies:
     'npm install'
 7. Use the following command to run the application: